phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

 # R10.
 Describe the way tasks are allocated and tracked in your project

 I have settled on an Agile Kanban style approach to project management.
 I made the decision to create tasks based on individual coding milestones as well as the requirements for the readme document.
 Each card will represent a user story with each one containing tasks.
 Each card may or may not contain a README document requirement as they may coincide with a coding milestone, or they may be carried out independently and therefore be their own card.
+Each card has the user story as its title.

 The Trello board is divided into the following columns (a standard approach).
 All cards created will be initially placed in the Todo list and move into the "In Progress" column based on priority.